grebtsew/Personal-Provisioning/README.md

 **NOTE:** If you are installing on a system with old HDD or drives, you can store this repo there while reinstalling.

+**NOTE:** Always be in the folders where scripts are!
+For now they are linked together that way!

  # Operating System Status
 These tables describe which functionality currently is working on which OS.